Fragile X syndrome

 - GeneReviews provides current, expert-authored, peer-reviewed, full-text articles describing the application of genetic testing to the diagnosis, management, and genetic counseling of patients with specific inherited conditions.

 - American Academy of Pediatrics Guidelines: Health Supervision for Children with Fragile X Pediatrics 2011; 127: 994-1006.

 - Project OrphanAnesthesia is a project whose aim is to create peer-reviewed, readily accessible guidelines for patients with rare diseases and for the anesthesiologists caring for them.
 The project is a collaborative effort of the German Society of Anesthesiology and Intensive Care, Orphanet, the European Society of Pediatric Anesthesia, anesthetists and rare disease experts with the aim to contribute to patient safety.

 - ClinicalTrials.gov lists trials that are studying or have studied Fragile X syndrome.
 Click on the link to go to ClinicalTrials.gov to read descriptions of these studies.

 - The National Fragile X Foundation provides a state by state list of clinical trials involving fragile X-associated disorders.
 Click on National Fragile X Foundation to view the list.

 - The FRAXA Research Foundation lists clinical trials seeking participants.
-The trials are sorted by sponor and then by state.
 Look through the list to find study opportunities near you.
 You can also learn more about FRAXA's 10 newest research teams and future funding opportunities.